JohnCCarpenter/ChessSoftware/README.md

   this must be a dynamic process (i.e. in most cases this will mean there is no fixed size of Xs but this is not a requirement).
 You must include at least one such user story in this phase of the application along with three others of your choosing.*

+  Keeping track of captured pieces in a captures class could work Which pieces a user captured